Possession of Methamphetamine for Sale – Health and Safety Code 11378 HS

 Health and Safety Code 11378 includes other controlled substances, such as:

-The “intent” to sell methamphetamine can be established by the amount of meth possessed, baggies, scale, large amount of cash, and factors that indicate the meth was not for personal use.
+The 'intent' to sell methamphetamine can be established by the amount of meth possessed, baggies, scale, large amount of cash, and other factors that indicate the meth was not for personal use.
+These factors could include the presence of multiple baggies, a digital scale, or a significant amount of cash, which are often associated with drug distribution rather than personal use.

 In order to give readers more useful information about meth possession for sales law in California, our Los Angeles criminal defense attorneys are providing a review below.